 - Medical Oncology

-The care and management of each child is discussed in depth, allowing the group as a whole to formulate a comprehensive treatment plan tailored to address the child’s age, tumor type and location.
-This approach maximizes the chance of cure and minimizes the degree of long term side effects.
-The formulation of the treatment plan involves input from every discipline, including those who may not need to be directly involved in the child’s care, but whose insight and experience is valued and whose involvement may be required in the future.
+The care and management of each child is discussed in depth, allowing the group to formulate a comprehensive treatment plan tailored to address each child’s age, tumor type and location, and to coordinate the complex care children with sarcoma require.
+This approach maximizes the chance of cure and minimizes the degree of long-term side effects.
+Our sarcoma experts also are part of the Johns Hopkins Sarcoma Center, where they work closely with specialists who treat the disease in adult patients.
+This ensures a seamless transition and state-of-the-art care for teens and young adults with these tumors.

-Research is an important part of providing state-of-the-art cancer care.
-The Musculoskeletal Tumor Program includes a robust translational research program, which involves laboratory research that leads to institutional clinical trials of innovative therapies for bone and soft tissue sarcomas.
+The Musculoskeletal Tumor Program includes a robust translational research program, in which our sarcoma doctors also conduct laboratory research to develop innovative therapies for bone and soft tissue sarcomas and bring them to clinical trials.
 We also participate in clinical trials run by the Sarcoma Alliance for Research Through Collaboration (SARC), a consortium of sarcoma programs from across North America, and by the Children’s Oncology Group (COG).
-In addition, industry-sponsored trials and clinical trials run by The Pediatric Oncology Experimental Therapeutics Investigators’ Consortium (POETIC) ensure that in addition to standard therapies, almost every child treated within the Johns Hopkins Musculoskeletal Tumor Program will have the opportunity to participate in cutting edge clinical research.
+In addition, industry-sponsored trials and clinical trials run by the Pediatric Oncology Experimental Therapeutics Investigators’ Consortium (POETIC) ensure that in addition to standard therapies, almost every child treated within the Johns Hopkins Musculoskeletal Tumor Program will have the opportunity to participate in cutting edge clinical research.